github/codeql-coding-standards/docs/development_handbook.md

 To (a) clearly specify the supported versions of these external dependencies and to (b) enable automation around them, the repository contains a `supported_codeql_configs.json` which lists the sets of supported configurations.
 There are four fields:

  * `codeql_cli` - this is the plain version number of the supported CodeQL CLI, e.g. `2.6.3`.
  * `codeql_standard_library` - this is the name of a tag on the `github.com/github/codeql` repository.
 The tag should be compatible with the CodeQL CLI given above.
-For an enterprise release compatible with LGTM an `lgtm/v<version-number>` should be chosen.
-For CodeQL CLI releases which are not tied to an enterprise release we would typically use `codeql-cli/v<version-number>`, although any tag which is compatible is allowed.
+This would typically use the `codeql-cli/v<version-number>` tag for the release, although any tag which is compatible is allowed.
  * `codeql_cli_bundle` - (optional) - if present, describes the CodeQL CLI bundle version that is compatible.
 The bundle should include precisely the CodeQL CLI version and CodeQL Standard Library versions specified in the two mandatory fields.
  * `ghes` - (optional) - if present describes the GitHub Enterprise Server release whose integrated copy of the CodeQL Action points to the CodeQL CLI bundle specified in the `codeql_cli_bundle` field.